Connect with us

 The first step in developing relationships with your customer is taking one-on-one interviews with them.
 This will help you identify potential friction points and issues, inspire new ideas and product improvements, and develop contacts.
 Moreover, it will form the foundation for your thinking around customer segmentation.

 Be warned.
 You’ll need to prepare a template with particular questions.
-However, if you feel the need to improvise and go more in-depth, feel free to do so.
+However, if you need to improvise and go more in-depth, feel free to do so.
 Some of the most used questions include:

 • Those on your customer backstory — Who are they?
 What is their job?
 What is their typical workday?